finbarkizito/hr-tableau-dashboard/README.md

 ### Analytical Approach

 - **Data Engineering & Preparation**
-  - Generated a robust synthetic HR dataset using **Python** to simulate realistic hire dates, termination logic, salaries, and performance ratings.
+  - Generated an HR dataset using **Python** to simulate realistic hire dates, termination logic, salaries, and performance ratings.
   - From this, data tyes were validated and heirarchical relatonships (Department → Job Title).

 - **KPI Logic & Calculations**